plixlabdev/plixlab/docs/source/animations.rst

            text('Text #3',y=0.3,animation= 2).show()

+You can check the animations by clicking on the full-screen button.

 .. import_example:: animation

 | If no ``animation`` is provided, the components will always be displayed.
 To see the animation you have to enter full-screen mode.
 For a more generic animation, i.e. when components appear and disappear, specify ``animation`` as a binary vector